-Last year, we laid a dear friend to rest.
+Last October, my friend died.
 He was 46 years old, with a best-friend-wife of 23 years, two blooming teenagers, family, friends, co-workers, and a community who loved him.
 He had worked his entire career in IT and had finally made it to the consulting side of professional life.
 Things were all going well, and then he died in his sleep.

 The day before his funeral, I sat in the hotel lobby contemplating what the weekend held for us all.
 I typed a question into my Instagram post.
 “What are you doing with your love today?”
 I was spending my love caring for my friend and her two children, honoring their pain and my own, while we said goodbye.
 I was bearing witness to the bookend of this life that we all judge as ending far too soon.
 I was showing up to offer a song during the service, even though I wasn’t sure any sound would leave my mouth.